-SUPPORT the creation of a countywide Senior Services District.
-The independent special district will fund and provide services to seniors throughout Broward County.
-The governing body of the independent district will be known as the Senior Services Council of Broward County (Council).
-It will be tasked with providing and maintaining preventative, developmental, treatment-based, and rehabilitative services for the general welfare of seniors.
-Additionally, the Council will allocate and provide funds to other agencies that operate for the benefit of seniors; collect information and statistical data that will be helpful in deciding the needs of seniors in the county; and seek local, state, federal, and private grants/donations.
+SUPPORT the creation of a countywide Independent Senior Services District to provide services to seniors throughout Broward County.
+The governing body of the independent district will be known as the Senior Services Council of Broward County (Council and will be tasked with providing and maintaining preventative, developmental, treatment-based, and rehabilitative services for the general welfare of seniors.
+Additionally, the Council will allocate and provide funds to other agencies that operate for the benefit of seniors; collect information and statistical data that will determine the needs of seniors in the county; and seek local, state, federal, and private grants/donations.
 As more seniors are "aging-in-place" or relocating to South Florida, specifically in Broward County, the creation of a Senior Services District provides the elderly population with a sustainable solution pertaining to their specific needs.